feederbox826/plugins/plugins/tag-import/README.md

 Some custom tag images exist, but if one is not available, the auto-generated thumbnail of the video will be used instead.
 ### Create Missing Tags

-> [!WARNING]
-> This is currently disabled as some tags that do not reflect the StashDB equivalent are included.
-Once this is fixed, this option will be re-enabled.

 Optionally create missing tags if they have media available

 ## Tasks